Betty Williams: Talks and guest lectures

 At the 2006 Earth Dialogues forum in Brisbane, Williams told an audience of schoolchildren during a speech on Iraq War casualties that "Right now, I would like to kill George W. Bush."
 From 17 to 20 September 2007, Williams gave a series of lectures in Southern California: on 18 September, she presented a lecture to the academic community of Orange County entitled "Peace in the World Is Everybody's Business"; and on 20 September she gave a lecture to 2,232 members of the general public, including 1,100 high school sophomores, at Soka University of America.
 In 2010, she gave a lecture at WE Day Toronto, a WE Charity event that empowers students to be active within their communities, and worldwide.

 Speaking at the University of Bradford before an audience of 200 in March 2011, Williams warned that young Muslim women on campus were vulnerable to attacks from angry family members, while the university does little to help protect them.
 "If you had someone on this campus these young women could go to say, 'I am frightened' – if you are not doing that here, you are dehumanising them by not helping these young women, don't you think?"

 Personal life

 At the time she received the Nobel Prize, Williams worked as a receptionist and was raising her two children with her first husband Ralph Williams.
 This marriage was dissolved in 1981.
 She married businessman James Perkins in December 1982; they lived in Florida in the United States.

 In 2004, she returned to live in Northern Ireland.
-Williams died on 17 March 2020, at the age of 76 in Belfast.
+Williams died on 17 March 2020, St. Patrick's Day, at the age of 76 in Belfast.